multiply-org/sar-pre-processing/docs/paper.md

 # Statement of need

 Sentinel-1 satellites will provide continuous free available microwave remote sensing data of the entire globe at least until the end of 2030.
+Furthermore, ESA is not only providing Sentinel satellite images (e.g. Sentinel-1, Sentinel-2, Sentinel-3) but they also developed free open source toolboxes (Sentinel-1, 2, 3 toolboxes) for scientific exploitation.
+The toolboxes can be accessed and used via the Sentinel Application Platform (SNAP).
+SNAP offers a graphical interface were expert users can develop different processing schemes and apply them on the satellite images.
-As different pre-processing steps needs to be applied to the Sentinel-1 data the usage of the data is mainly limited to expert users in the field of microwave remote sensing.
+Although, Sentinel-1 satellite data and a processing software are freely available, the usage of the data is mainly limited to expert users in the field of microwave remote sensing as different pre-processing steps need to be applied before using Sentinel-1 images.

-SenSARP was written to easily apply pre-defined pre-processing workflows to Sentinel-1 time series as well as single images.
+SenSARP was developed to provide a push-button option to easily apply a rigid pre-processing pipeline with sensible defaults to a Sentinel-1 Level 1 SLC time series data as well as single Sentinel-1 Level 1 SLC images.
-Thus, non-expert users in the field of pre-processing microwave data are able to use radiometric and geometric corrected sigma nought backscatter data for their specific applications without much effort.
+Thus, non-expert users in the field of pre-processing microwave data are able to use radiometric and geometric corrected sigma nought backscatter data for their specific applications.
-Expert users
+Beside a rigid pre-processing pipeline SenSARP provides filter options to retrieve only images of a specific year or images that contain a specific area of interest from a stack of downloaded Sentinel-1 data.
+Furthermore, the default processing scheme of SenSARP can handle if an area of interest is contained in two tiles of the same swath (due to storage reasons data of one Sentinel-1 satellite swath is provided by ESA within different tiles).
+Additionally, SenSARP checks if within a stack of Sentinel-1 images one specific image was multiple processed by ESA and uses the newest.

+For expert users SenSARP provides the possibility to automate their pre-processing on a large scale by either modifying the default pre-processing scheme (modification of xml graph pre_processing_step1.xml) or create their own pre-processing scheme (create a new xml graph) with the graph builder of the SNAP software.
+They can benefit from the filter options, the default pre-processing step 2 (co-registration of images) and the SenSARP functions to stack all processed and co-registered images within a netCDF file with additional image information e.g. satellite name, relative orbit and orbitdirection.

 # Method

 This python package generates a file list of to be processed Sentinel-1 images (already downloaded and stored in a specific folder) based on different user defined criteria (specific year, area of interest).
 Additionally, specific cases of repeatedly processed data are handled, as sometimes Sentinel-1 data were initially processed multiple times and stored under similar names on the Copernicus Open Access Hub.
-Also, cases where Sentinel-1 data within the user-defined area of interest might be stored in consecutive images are considered.
+Also, cases where Sentinel-1 data within the user-defined area of interest might be stored in consecutive tiles are considered.

-Based on the generated file list the python package applies a pre-processing chain to Sentinel-1 Single Look Complex (SLC) time series data to generate radiometrically and geometrically corrected Sigma nought backscatter values.
+Based on the generated file list the default processing pipeline of the python package applies a pre-processing chain to Sentinel-1 Single Look Complex (SLC) time series or single images to generate radiometrically and geometrically corrected Sigma nought backscatter values.
-Furthermore, the time series images are co-registered and additional output files of multi-temporal speckle filtered data are generated.
+Furthermore, if a time series is processed the images are co-registered and additional output files of multi-temporal speckle filtered data are generated.
-In addition, a single speckle filter instead of a multi-temporal one can be applied as well and the output will be stored as a separate layer.
+In addition, a single speckle filter instead of a multi-temporal one is applied as well and the output will be stored as a separate layer.
-To pre-process the images, the python package uses the GPF (Graph Processing Framework) of the SeNtinel Application Platform (SNAP) and the operators provided by the Sentinel-1 Toolbox (in version 8.0.3).
+To pre-process the images, the python package uses the GPF (Graph Processing Framework) of SNAP and the operators provided by the Sentinel-1 Toolbox.
 The Sentinel Toolbox is available for download at step.esa.int, its source code is available in the senbox-org organization on Github.
 Each of these operators performs a pre-processing step.
 The operators can be chained together to form a graph, which is used by the python package to run on the Sentinel-1 data using the GPF.
 The graphs are stored in xml-files.
 Users may change the graphs by modifying the files directly or via the Sentinel Toolbox.
 User Guides to show how the GPF can be used are provided here: https://senbox.atlassian.net/wiki/spaces/SNAP/pages/70503053/Processing.